gnois/losty/README.md

 Losty = [*L*uaty](https://github.com/gnois/luaty) + [*O*penRe*sty*](http://openresty.org)

-Losty is a simple web framework running atop OpenResty with minimal dependencies.
+Losty is a simple web framework written in [Luaty](https://github.com/gnois/luaty) that runs in OpenResty with minimal dependencies.
+It adds helpers on OpenResty without obscuring much of its API that you are already familiar with.

 Instead of objects and methods, Losty makes use of Lua first class function almost everywhere, from handling request, generating HTML to performing input validation.
-In a similar vein like Luaty to Lua, Losty adds helpers on OpenResty without obscuring much of its API that you are already familiar with.

 It has built in
 - request router